rajatsharma010196/Data-Analysis-of-Amazon-Sales-/README.md

+# Amazon-Data-Set-Project

-**Problem Statement**:
+**Problem Statement:**

-Sales management has gained importance to meet increasing competition and the need for improved distribution methods to reduce costs and increase profits.
-Sales management is now the most critical function in commercial and business enterprises.
-The task is to perform ETL (Extract-Transform-Load) on an Amazon dataset and analyze the sales trends on a monthly, yearly, and yearly-monthly basis.
-Discover key metrics and factors, and establish meaningful relationships between attributes.
-Conduct your own research and present your findings.
+Sales management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
+Sales management today is the most important function in a commercial and business enterprise.
+Do ETL : Extract-Transform-Load some Amazon dataset and find for me Sales-trend -> month wise , year wise , yearly_month wise  Find key metrics and factors and show the meaningful relationships between attributes.
+Do your own research and come up with your findings.

-**Findings**:
+**Findings:**

-The following insights can help improve the company's sales:
+Following insights can be helpful to improve the sales of the company:

-**Unit Price**:
-Most unit prices fall within a $180 range, as indicated by the median value.
-There are no outliers, as shown in the box plot.
-The highest unit price observed is $668.27.

-**Unit Cost**:
-Most unit costs are within $107, according to the median value.
-There are no outliers in this data, and the maximum unit cost is around $525.

-**Total Profit**:
+* Unit Price  - Most of the unit price is within 180 dollar value as shown by the median value.
+The maximum unit price can be seen 668.27  and there is not any outliers as can be seen from the box plot.

+* Unit Cost - Most of the unit cost is within 107 dollar as is shown by the median value.
+From box plots we can see here again we do not have any outliers, the maximum unit cost we have is around 525 dollars.

+* Total Profit -

-The majority of total profit values are around $290,000, as shown by the median value.
+                Most of the Total Profit values is within 2.9e+05 dollars as is shown by the median value.

-However, there are more than 3 outliers for this column.
+                 From the box plot we can see we have more than 3 outliers for this column

-The maximum total profit is observed in February and November, while it's lowest in March and August.
+                 Maximum total profit appears in months Feb and Nov , and least in Mar and Aug

-Total profit is highest in the year 2012 and lowest in 2011.
+                 Also the total profit is maximum for year 2012 and least in 2011

-The maximum profit is obtained from cosmetics, while food items like fruits, beverages, and meat yield the lowest profit.
+                 And maximum profit is obtained from cosmetics and minimum with food items such as Fruits, beverages and meat.

-**Units Sold**:
-Most units sold fall within 5383 units, according to the median value.
-Similar to other metrics, there are no outliers in this data.
-The maximum units sold are 9925 units, while the minimum is 124 units.
+* Units Sold -

+               Most of the units Sold lies within 5383 units as can be seen from the median value.
+From box plots we can say again here we do not have any outliers, the maximum Units Sold is 9925 units and minimum we have is 124 units.

-The highest number of units were sold in July, followed by February, with the lowest in August, March, and December.
+               We can see highest units sold are in Jul month followed by Feb, and least in Aug, March and Dec

-Maximum units were sold in 2012, followed by 2014.
+               Maximum units were sold at year 2012 and next at year 2014

-Clothes and cosmetics have the highest number of units sold, while meat has the fewest.
+               Clothes and Cosmetics have the maximum units sold, meat is minimum

-**Shipping Duration**:
-Most shipping durations are within 24 days, as indicated by the median value, with low data spread.
-There are no outliers, and the maximum and minimum values are 50 and 0 days, respectively.
+* Shipping Duration - Most of the values in shipping duration is within 24 days as is shown by the median value and also the deviation or spread of data is lesser.
+Clearly, we do not have any outliers here, the maximum and minimum values are 50 and 0 days.

-**Item Type**:
-The most common item types are clothes, cosmetics, and office supplies.
+* Item Type - Most of the item types are Clothes, Cosmetics and Office Supplies

-**Region**:
-The most common regions are Sub-Saharan Africa (37 occurrences) and Europe (24 occurrences).
+* Region - The most common regions are Sub-Saharan Africa (37) and Europe (24).

-**Shipping Day Name**:
-Most shipments occur on Saturdays and Wednesdays, while the fewest occur on Sundays.
+* Shipping day name - Most of the shipping is happening on Saturdays and Wednesdays and least on Sundays

-These findings provide valuable insights into the dataset and can inform decision-making to improve sales strategies.